Malcolm Young: Legacy and influence

 Influenced by 1950s rock and roll and blues-based rock guitarists of the 1960s and 1970s, Young was regarded as a leading rock exponent of rhythm guitar.

 Dave Mustaine of Megadeth stated in a 2004 interview that he considered himself, Young, Rudolf Schenker of Scorpions, and James Hetfield of Metallica to be the best rhythm guitarists in the world.

 As a member of AC/DC, Young was inducted into the Rock and Roll Hall of Fame in 2003.

 On the day of Young's passing, several of the biggest names in rock and metal sent out tributes to him.
 Those artists included Eddie Van Halen, Ozzy Osbourne, Black Sabbath, Lars Ulrich of Metallica, Guns N' Roses, Dave Mustaine of Megadeth, Billy Idol, Paul Stanley of Kiss, Joe Walsh, Joe Satriani, Def Leppard, Scott Ian of Anthrax, Foo Fighters, Alice Cooper, Muse, and Vince Neil and Nikki Sixx of Mötley Crüe and many more.
 Many of these artists covered an AC/DC song at their concerts on the day of or around the time of Young's passing as part of their tribute, including Cheap Trick, Foo Fighters and Guns N' Roses.

 In 2023, Rolling Stone named Young and his younger brother and fellow AC/DC member Angus Young the 38th-best guitarists of all time.

+Creator David "Forever Young" Aberdeen and friend Carl "Kirrie-Mal" Cardus at the unveiling of the plaque in May 2018.

+A memorial plaque to Young, designed and commissioned by a lifelong fan shortly after Mal’s death, stands beside the statue of his late bandmate Bon Scott in Kirriemuir, Scotland.
+The plaque was unveiled in May 2018, just two years after the unveiling of the statue, during the twelfth Bonfest, an annual music festival celebrating the band and their enduring legacy.